abiodunjames/TweetsClassification/readme.md

 # Udacity Capstone Project
 # Machine Learning Nanodegree 2020

-This directory contain all code that was used for the [Udacity Machine Learning Engineer Nanodegree](https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009t) Program.
+This repository contains all code that was used for the [Udacity Machine Learning Engineer Nanodegree](https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009t) Program.

-The folder [Notebooks](notebooks/) contains all of the Jupyter Notebooks used in the project.
+The folder [Notebooks](notebooks/) contains all Jupyter Notebooks used in the project.

 The links to the project proposal and the write-up of the final project can be found in the following directories.